St. Mary's Church, Maligrad

 The St. Mary's Church or Virgin Mary's Church (Shpella e Maligradit) is an Eastern Orthodox cave church on the island of Maligrad, in the Albanian part of Lake Prespa.
 It is a Cultural Monument of Albania.
 The church is dedicated to Saint Mary and was built by Serbian nobleman Kesar Novak (alb.
-Qesar Novaku), in 1369.
+Qesar Novaku), in the year 1369.

 The church has frescoes and Greek inscriptions dated to 1369.
-Frescoes exist of the family of Novak, with his Greek wife Kalia.
+Frescoes exist of the family of Kesar Novak, with his Greek wife Kalia.